telerik/maui-docs/get-started/first-steps.md

 ## Step 1: Set Up Your .NET MAUI Application

-1. Before you start with the installation of Telerik UI for .NET MAUI, make sure you have a running .NET MAUI application.
+Before you start with the installation of Telerik UI for .NET MAUI, make sure you have a running .NET MAUI application.
 For more information on the required steps and system requirements, refer to the [Microsoft .NET MAUI official documentation](https://docs.microsoft.com/en-us/dotnet/maui/get-started/installation).

->important For .NET MAUI Apps you must have **Visual Studio 2022 Preview - 17.1 Preview 1**
+>important For .NET MAUI applications, you must have **Visual Studio 2022 Preview - 17.1 Preview 1** installed.

 ## Step 2: Download Telerik UI for .NET MAUI